OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

     print("Sensory Input Response:", response)

+-
+-

-You can try this quickly out with any of your own Python code -- it should work without problem.
+You can try this module quickly out with any of your own Python code -- it should work without problem.

 Consider this silly program "sillyHdemo.py" to have the robot car to trace out the letter "H".

+It uses the "petitcat2.py" module to interface to the robotic car and have it go through the silly motions of tracing out the letter "H".

 Go to https://github.com/OlivierGeorgeon/osoyoo/tree/master/tests  and copy the file "sillyHdemo.py" to your Python environment.

+Experiment a bit with the "petitcat2.py" module, and in the next Step we will consider its use in more depth in grounding your AI/AGI project.

+-
+-